Career HubResume

 When to use it: If you have a consistent work history in a single industry or field.

-With a functional resume format, you showcase your accomplishments and skills instead of your work history.
+A functional resume layout showcases your achievements and skills instead of your work history, by grouping your prior roles according to the biggest skills you used or accomplishments you reached in each one.
 Most of the real estate on a functional resume is dedicated to your skills, not your past roles.

 When to use it: If you want to highlight your skills and achievements—particularly if you’re a career changer or have gaps in your work history.